How to upgrade a VDI or AppServer to the latest version of the template

 You should upgrade at least one desktop to validate that the changes applied to the template work well in production.
 To do so, in the desktop view of the tenant (or My Company) you will see the elements that are not updated (Outdated), select one and run the upgrade:

 The process will ask you to confirm or schedule the operation.
-Remember to click the "save" button to apply the change.
+Once you click Ok, please remember to save the tenant, VDT or ASF to apply the change.

 After a couple of minutes you will see a job in the queue: